 Data breaches often target healthcare employees’ user credentials to gain access to a system, so internal multi-factor authentication should be a high priority for health providers.
 MFA is also an effective way to meet the HIPAA requirement for authorized access to electronically protected health information (ePHI).

-III.
-Multi-Factor Authentication Use Cases in eCommerce
+MFA Use Cases in eCommerce

 Although many online merchants have been hesitant to implement multi-factor authentication for fear of deterring customers, the risk of being defrauded is becoming a greater threat for businesses.
 Because hackers don’t need to be physically present to commit online fraud, eCommerce websites can be attacked on a large scale.
 Online sales fraud, such as fake charges, is also very costly for companies: It’s the retailers who ultimately pay the price when they must issue refunds to scammed customers.